 Voluntarily, when the Service Provider no longer wishes to provide Peppol Services.

-When the Service Provider is subject to the penalty of removal from the Peppol Network under the provisions of the Compliance Policy (chapter 9).
+When the Service Provider is subject to the penalty of removal from the Peppol Network under the provisions of the Compliance Policy (section 9).

 When the Service Provider Agreement is terminated for whatever reason that is compliant to the provisions of that Agreement, resulting in a situation where no valid Service Provider Agreement is in effect.